cider-ci/cider-ci_documentation-source/source/installation/setup-and-deploy/index.md

 <div class="row"> <div class="col-md-6">
 Every Cider-CI Environment contains several secrets, there is for example one for the database, one for signing session objects and so on.
-By default all these secrets are build from one master-secret, but each of them can defined individually, but there is usually no need to do so.
+By default all these secrets are derived from one master-secret.
+Each of them can defined individually.

-The master-secret has a default value which is likely to be secure but that depends on how the server machine is configured and on who can access what data inside of it.
-We highly recommend to override the master-secret.
+The default master-secret is derived from several system properties.
+Its security depends on the setup of your system. **We highly recommend to override the master-secret for productive system**.

 Uncomment and adjust the value of the `cider_ci_master_secret` in `group_vars/demo-machines.yml`.